 Fire Compartmentation

-Fire compartmentation is often built into a building’s construction, but it is possible to add extra measures to enhance fire resistance.
-At Adaston, we advise on new and existing measures to ensure your buildings are fully compliant.
+Fire compartmentation in buildings is often built into a building’s construction, but it is possible to add extra measures to enhance fire resistance.
+At Adaston, we advise on new and existing measures to ensure your buildings meet fire compartmentation requirements and are fully compliant.

 Fire compartmentation is the act of dividing a large space into smaller sections.
 These are typically fire-resistant, delaying the spread of fire, smoke and heat.
 This allows more time for evacuation and reduces property damage.
 It also makes taming the flames easier for fire and rescue services.